Key Takeaways

 The majority of our sensors simultaneously offer three unique range outputs.
 The sensor’s datasheet will outline all outputs for your specific sensor.
 Each of these outputs is an electronic data stream that represents the range reading.
 The standard outputs used by Maxbotix Inc., are pulse width, serial data (either RS232 style or TTL style), analog voltage, I2C, and analog envelope.

-Any output format allows you to take the electronic range information from the sensor and turn it into a readable format.
+Any sensor output format allows you to take the electronic range information from the sensor and turn it into a readable format.
 While each output has its own benefits, some require more knowledge and equipment to use.
 Some outputs are more accurate than others, but the beginning user may find that a more accurate output is beyond their scope of electronic interface and coding knowledge.

 Analog Voltage (AN)

-Analog voltage is one of the most popular outputs of our sensors.
-This output provides range information by a linear scaling of voltage; where the voltage that gets larger as a target increases in distance from the sensor or smaller as the distance decreases.
+Analog voltage is one of the most popular outputs of our ultrasonic sensors.
+This analog sensor output provides range information by a linear scaling of voltage; where the voltage that gets larger as a target increases in distance from the sensor or smaller as the distance decreases.
 The scaling factor varies between sensor lines, but it can be found in the datasheet.
 While the analog voltage is easily used, this is the least accurate output.

 Pulse Width (PW)

 The PW pin outputs a digital representation of range using a pulse width.
 The width of the high pulse directly corresponds to the range.
 A narrower high pulse indicates a lower range, and a wider high pulse indicates a larger range.
 The pulse will be at 0-Vcc voltage levels.
 The exact scaling between pulse width in uS and range is listed in the datasheet.
-While reading the pulse width requires more advanced hardware than a voltmeter, the pulse width is a more accurate range output.
+While reading the pulse width requires more advanced hardware than a voltmeter, the pulse width is a more accurate ultrasonic sensor output.

 Serial Data (RS232 or TTL)

-Most microcontrollers have built in UART (universal asynchronous receiver/transmitter) processors that can be used to read and send serial data.
-The serial output of our sensors delivers asynchronous data at TTL voltage levels.
-The output is an ASCII capital “R”, followed by ASCII character digits representing the range.
-This output will require a properly configured serial terminal program.
-You can download a terminal program and review the settings at this article.
+this article.
 Because the data is presented in a binary data format, the serial output is most accurate .
 Many of our sensors output serial data using the RS232 protocol at the 0-Vcc voltage level, but some sensors such as the MB7380 output serial data in the TTL format.
 The two protocols differ solely at a hardware level and are essentially mirror images of each other.
 There are a number of inverters available that can swap between the two protocols.
 Additionally, the HRLV-MaxSonar-EZ line can output either of these formats.
 The terminal program settings are identical for either format.

 Analog Envelope (AE)